vega/vega/packages/vega-canvas/README.md

 vega.<b>canvas</b>([<i>width</i>, <i>height</i>])
 [<>](https://github.com/vega/vega-canvas/blob/master/index.js "Source")

 Creates a new [Canvas](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) instance, with an optional *width* and *height* (in pixels).
 If *width* and *height* are omitted, creates a _0 x 0_ canvas.
 This method first attempts to create a canvas using the DOM `document.createElement` method.
 If that fails, the method then attempts to instantiate a canvas using the [node-canvas](https://github.com/Automattic/node-canvas) library.
-Failing that, the method tries the [node-canvas-prebuilt](https://github.com/node-gfx/node-canvas-prebuilt) library.
-If all attempts fail, returns `null`.
+If that also fails, returns `null`.

 <a name="domCanvas" href="#domCanvas">#</a>
 vega.<b>domCanvas</b>([<i>width</i>, <i>height</i>])